ddrohan/web-app-dev-labs/lab4/step4.md

 # Step 4 - Adding our 'Routes', Part 1 ( 'home' & 'findAll' )

-With our backend models in place, it's now time to open some routes that the frontend client can interact with.
+With our backend model in place, it's now time to open some routes that the frontend client can interact with.
 The following are a list of actions a user can perform:

 * view all donations
 * Add a new donation